matthewrdev/building-addins-for-xamarin-studio/README.md

 ## The MonoDevelop Extension Model
 Before we get coding, it's very important to cover some theory.

 MonoDevelop is built upon an extensible architecture known as an *Extension Model*.
 This architecture uses *Extension Path* to allow third party libraries to extend behavior within the main application.
-An extension path
+An extension path is syntactically formatted as a *root canonical path* that refers to the application, library and behavior being extended.

-For example, the source editor addin in Xamarin Studio exposes an *Extension Path* that let's third parties inject commands into the right click context menu.
-In our manifest (discussed later) we can declare
+For example, the source editor addin in Xamarin Studio exposes the *Extension Path* `/MonoDevelop/SourceEditor2/ContextMenu/Editor` that let's third parties inject commands into the right click context menu.
+In our manifest (discussed later) we can declare new extension paths for third parties and/or inject new behaviour into other extension paths.

-An in-depth discussion on the extension model is beyond the scope of this tutorial; for in-depth information please read the Mono Extensino Model documentation.
+An in-depth discussion on the extension model is beyond the scope of this tutorial; for in-depth information please read the [Mono Extensino Model documentation](http://www.mono-project.com/archived/introduction_to_monoaddins/#the-extension-model).

 ## An Addin Project Structure